SylviaOne/Repo-hub/README.md

-## Why do cows not have toes?
-They lactose!
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.